Password Policies for Mac (macOS) Devices

 After maximum failed attempts, Mac device is locked and a message is shown that the "Account has been blocked, contact your administrator".

 Select a time interval of inactivity after which the device will auto-lock and ask for a password.

-- Click SAVE once you have set the password policy.
+- Click Save Policy once you have set the password policy.

 Publishing a Password Policy

 - Once you have created a password policy, you can publish it to the Device Profiles.
-To do so, navigate to Enterprise > Passcode Policy and click on APPLY.
+To do so, navigate to Device Profiles & Policies > Passcode Policy and click on Apply to Device.

 - Select the Device Profile(s) where you want to apply the policy on and click on SUBMIT.

 The Password policy takes effect or is enforced in the following two cases,

 - When the users subsequently login to the Mac device.

 - When the user attempts to Change Password from System Preferences.